Why is it important to YOU to know you own story?

 I wish I would have had a system in place to collect my stories when I was still active.
 It would have saved me a lot of time – and lost stories!
 And I would have been a lot more clear on my unique value to succeed after sports.

-That’s why I have decided to help other athletes understand their unique value through their stories and help bring forward those stories, lessons and messages to share.
-One of the ways I do so, is in my Youtube show: Athlete Story
+That’s why I have developed a system to help other athletes extract their unique value through their own stories and bring forward the stories, lessons and messages to share, so you have them ready to pull out any time – whether in a presentation, a sponsor pitch, an interview….

 Succeed after sports message